soonick/soonick.github.io/_drafts/git-tips.md

 ## Branches

-Another thing we get when we clone (or start) a repo is a branch.
+Another thing we get when we clone (or create) a repo is a branch.
 Git's default branch is called `master`.
 A branch is an identifier that points to a place in the commit history.
 To list branches:

 ```sh
 git branch -v   # Only local branches